 US Tech Talent Shortage Experiences

-"We’ve communicated with a number of C-level executives based in the US and found that all of them face difficulties when searching for software developers.
-Here are some of their comments on the programming job market and the growing software developer shortage gap in the US."
+We’ve communicated with several C-level executives based in the US and found that all of them face difficulties when searching for software developers.
+Here are some of their comments on the programming job market and the growing software developer shortage gap in the US.